Eldoir/RandomTexture/README.md

 ## Acknowledgments

-* Thanks to [Freebies](https://www.flaticon.com/authors/roundicons-freebies) for the pokemon textures used in the demo project.
+* Thanks to [Freebies](https://www.flaticon.com/authors/roundicons-freebies) for the textures used in the demo project.
 More at www.flaticon.com